 Emily Boer Drake, MPA

 Emily brings deep experience in the nonprofit and philanthropic sectors to her consulting practice.
 Her work at LFA focuses on evaluation and strategic planning, and she strives to empower clients with information so they can positively impact their communities.
-She endeavors to build organizational capacity building into all of her projects and leave her clients with sustainable measurement and evaluation plans after the consulting work is complete.
-During her time at LFA, Emily has worked with a diverse array of clients spanning different sectors and fields, including media, policy advocacy, early childhood education, environmental education, and housing and homelessness.
-As the Director of Portfolio Alignment, Emily makes decisions about which engagements the firm should pursue, leads business development processes with new clients, and oversees project staffing within the firm.
+She endeavors to build organizational capacity building into all of her projects and leave her clients with sustainable systems and new skills after the consulting work is complete.
+During her time at LFA, Emily has worked with a diverse array of clients spanning different sectors and fields, including leadership development, public media, policy advocacy, early childhood education, environmental education, and housing and homelessness.
+As a Managing Director at the firm, Emily is responsible for providing strategic leadership, overseeing financial systems and reporting, developing and executing business development strategies, and leading project staffing and workload planning systems.

-Emily lives in Seattle with her husband, two young daughters, and two cats.
+Emily lives in Seattle with her husband, two young daughters, and two cats, where she spends her time planning elaborate dinner parties and enjoying the outdoor beauty of the Pacific Northwest.

 - Master of Public Administration, Maxwell School at Syracuse University